What is dehydration?

 Dehydration occurs when you don't have enough fluids in your body.
-If severe, dehydration can cause serious problems.
+Severe dehydration can cause serious problems.
 If you suspect you are (or someone else is) severely dehydrated, seek medical attention.

-You are dehydrated if your body doesn't have enough water to keep it working properly.
-It can happen when your body loses too much fluid, such as from excessive sweating.
+You are dehydrated when your body doesn't have enough water to keep it working properly.
+It can happen when your body loses too much fluid.